genicsblog/genicsblog.com/_posts/gouravkhunger/2021-02-09-how-to-make-efficient-content-applications-in-android.md

 I hope you find this article helpful and you will share it to increase people’s efficiency in coding.

-If you have any doubts or suggestions, please write to gouravkhunger18@gmail.com.
-Please do write a comment.
+If you have any doubts or suggestions, please do write a comment.
 It keeps me happy and motivated :)